 To guide a constructive conversation, top performing sales reps prepare deliberate and insightful questions.
 In fact, it is these questions that are more important to building your credibility and creating interest in the mind of the buyer, than the product information you may be anxious to pitch.

 An exceptional sales call rarely happens by accident.
-Preparing great questions that are relevant, specific and thoughtful, are the hallmark of a successful and interesting meeting.
+Preparing great open ended sales questions that are relevant, specific and thoughtful, are the hallmark of a successful and interesting meeting.
 If the executive’s take away at the end of your time together is, “that was interesting”, you’ve done your homework with well-planned questions.

 There are three types of questions that are the foundation for sales call preparation.
 The cadence of these questions is how a rep shares and confirms insights with the buyer.
 The questions create context, determine the level of information a prospect needs, and identify the missing pieces a sales rep needs to effectively qualify an opportunity.